Chelsea news: Neil Bath is the man who saved the Blues from transfer ban carnage | Goal.com

 Fraser is certainly a key figure for Chelsea, the man responsible for scouting the best young talent across England and beyond.
 He works perfectly in tandem with Bath, who acts as an overseer, while Fraser operates as a decision-maker on promising players.

-They combine to regularly beat the likes of Arsenal, Tottenham and Crystal Palace in a hugely competitive battle for talent for players in London and its surrounding areas.
+They combine to regularly beat the likes of Arsenal, Tottenham and Crystal Palace in a hugely competitive battle for talented players in London and its surrounding areas.

 For example, Mount turned down Portsmouth, the team he supported as a boy, because he was convinced that the standard of coaching and facilities at Chelsea was higher.